 But, for local search, the intent of the user is quite different.
 These users are looking for very specific services or information in a very specific locale.
 Mobile use is highest in the middle of the purchasing process.
-This means that locality maters if you want to turn those lead gens into successful conversion rates.
+This means that locality matters if you want to turn those lead gens into successful conversion rates.

 As such, when you are considering your landing page design or doorway pages for your local audience, you need to speak directly to these very specific searches.

 Location proximity is another important aspect when optimizing your landing pages for mobile use.
-According to Search Engine Land, “50% of smartphone and tablet searchers expect locations to be within walking or driving distance.”

 When optimizing your local landing pages for mobile users, consider your website load time.
 Speed is really important, especially to mobile app and device users.
 Google has even started posting “slow to load” warning labels in mobile search results.